HeartyHaven/heartyhaven.github.io/_pages/about.md

 [//]: # ()
 Hi 👋,I'm Lang Gao(/læŋ ɡaʊ/), an undergraduate student of Computer Science and Technology at Huazhong University of Science and Technology(HUST),expected to graduate in July 2025.

-I'm currently a visiting student at MINE Lab,[University of Notre Dame](https://www.nd.edu/),under the guidance of [Prof.Xiangliang Zhang](https://engineering.nd.edu/faculty/xiangliang-zhang/).Before that,I worked under [Prof.Yuyin Zhou](https://yuyinzhou.github.io/) at University of California,Santa Cruz(UCSC) and [Prof.Ruixuan Li](https://scholar.google.com/citations?user=scAIu2MAAAAJ&hl=en) of HUST.
+I'm currently a visiting student at MINE Lab,[University of Notre Dame](https://www.nd.edu/),under the guidance of [Prof.Xiangliang Zhang](https://engineering.nd.edu/faculty/xiangliang-zhang/)(topic:LLM for optimization).Before that,I worked under [Prof.Yuyin Zhou](https://yuyinzhou.github.io/) at University of California,Santa Cruz(UCSC) and [Prof.Ruixuan Li](https://scholar.google.com/citations?user=scAIu2MAAAAJ&hl=en) of HUST.

 > I am currently actively seeking for PhD opportunities.If you have any relevant opportunities or suggestions, please feel free to [contact me](gaolang1643@hust.edu.cn).
 I am very excited to discuss potential collaborations.